-From then, the Service Account Deficit more than trebled to hit a record R137bn (g.a.) in 3rd Quarter 2008 and a record annual deficit of R126bn for the full year 2008.
+From then, the Service Account Deficit more than trebled to hit a record R137bn (q.a.) in 3rd Quarter 2008 and a record annual deficit of R126bn for the full year 2008.

-From Q2 2009, the Trade Account once again turned positive until Q4 2011, while the Services Account deficit (while reducing somewhat), remained at more than double pre-2003 levels, before returning back in Q3 2011 to register a record \$138bn (q.a.) deficit in Q3 2011.
+From 2Q2009, the Trade Account once again turned positive until 4Q2011, while the Services Account deficit (while reducing somewhat), remained at more than double pre-2003 levels, before returning back in 3Q2011 to register a record \$138bn (q.a.) deficit.
+After two improved quarter following, it has again deteriorated to close to record deficit levels.